 The easiest way to apply for the Amazon.com Credit Card is online.
-Alternatively, you can submit an application for this card at your nearest Chase branch.
+Alternatively, you can submit an application for this card at your nearest Chase branch (the card’s issuer).
 You cannot apply for the Amazon.com Credit Card over the phone.

 If you don't get a decision instantly, you can check your application status by calling (888) 338-2586.

-Ultimately, if you are interested in applying for the Amazon.com Store Card, you can also do that online.
-This card is issued by Synchrony Bank and it can only be used for Amazon.com purchases.
+Ultimately, if you are interested in applying for the Amazon.com Store Card, you can do that online.
+This card is issued by a different bank and it can only be used for Amazon.com purchases.

 The Chase credit card minimum payment is either $40 or 1% of your statement balance plus any interest and late fees, whichever is greater.
 If your balance is less than $40, the entire amount is your minimum payment.